jessicabuzzelli/cx4240/README.md

 as political affiliation via only using tweets from elected officials or professional political commentators in our dataset and models.

-My estimates tend to assign users to the "centrist" area on the Nolan Chart and our methods could be improved via implementing ensemble modeling, abandoning regression altogether via a random forest classifier, or reframing the project to a clustering over a continuum defined by the most extreme training users.
+My estimates tend to assign users to the "centrist" area on the Nolan Chart and the methods could be improved via implementing ensemble modeling, abandoning regression altogether via a random forest classifier, or reframing the project to a clustering over a continuum defined by the most extreme training users.